 Loan-words, or borrowings, make the m The source is a language which gives a place where a word was born.

-E.g. Paper : Egypt (the origin) -> Latin source) -> English
+E.g. Paper: Egypt (the origin) -> Latin

+source) -> English

-Among the sources of borrowings we a which belongs to the Romantic group.
-English wordstock is very small (170 which may be regarded as Celtic loan word -English : down 'hill' - Old Irish : dun e.g. English : Avon, the name of a river; birthplace of Shakespeare (Gael : amhuir be found among the proper names: e.g (благородный), etc.
+Among the sources of borrowings we which belongs to the Romantic group.
+English wordstock is very small (170 which may be regarded as Celtic loan word -English: down 'hill' - Old Irish: dun -English: bin - Gael: benn; Welsh: ben;

--English : bin - Gael : benn ; Welsh : ben ; The word 'cumb' is found in some pli Batcombe, Eastcomb etc.
+The word 'cumb' is found in some pla Batcombe, Eastcomb etc.

-Some Celtic words have survived in the towns :
+Some Celtic words have survived in the towns: